 Time frame is very important when considering whether you want to become a teacher as there are several different career paths to choose from.
 At a minimum, you’ll need to complete a four-year bachelor’s degree.
 In many states, you will need to also complete a one-to-two year master’s degree.

 All states require public school teachers to become licensed before beginning their teaching career.
 For more information, see our article on teacher certification.
 Contact your state Department of Education to find your state’s requirements to become a teacher.

 What are the teaching program prerequisites?

 All post-baccalaureate programs require a bachelor’s degree, but individual course requirements vary.
-Many schools require an undergraduate GPA above 3.0 and passage of a test such as the Praxis I, which tests basic math, reading and writing skills.
+Many schools require an undergraduate GPA above 3.0 and passage of an exam such as the Praxis Core, which tests basic math, reading and writing skills.